luceCoding/Programming-Interview-Questions-in-Python/leetcode/easy/234_palindrome_linked_list.md

 By having two pointers on either end of the linked list after the reversal, you can then iterate and easily compare their values.
 Essentially solving the problem in two passes.

 Make sure you ask the interviewer if you can modify the original linked list.
-If cannot, then similarly, find the middle node, then create a brand new linked list from there, then compare.
+If you cannot, similarly, find the middle node, then create a brand new linked list from there, then compare.

 ```
 class Solution: